 Supplies Distributors' inventories include merchandise in-transit that has not been received by the Company but that has been shipped and invoiced by Supplies Distributors' vendors.
-The corresponding payable for inventories in-transit is included in accounts payable in the accompanying consolidated financial statements.
+The corresponding payable for inventories in-transit is included in trade accounts payable in the accompanying consolidated balance sheets.

 The Company reviews inventory for impairment on a periodic basis, but at a minimum annually.
 Recoverability of the inventory on hand is measured by comparison of the carrying value of the inventory to the fair value of the inventory.
-The reserve for slow moving or excess inventory was \$0.8 million and \$1.0 million as of December 31, 2014 and 2013, respectively.
+The reserve for slow moving or excess inventory was \$0.7 million and \$0.8 million as of December 31, 2015 and 2014, respectively.